-The mechanism of action of FANAPT, as with other drugs having efficacy in schizophrenia, is unknown.
-However it is proposed that the efficacy of FANAPT is mediated through a combination of dopamine type 2 (D2) and serotonin type 2 (5-HT2) antagonism.
+The mechanism of action of iloperidone in schizophrenia is unknown.
+However the efficacy of iloperidone could be mediated through a combination of dopamine type 2 (D2) and serotonin type 2 (5-HT2) antagonism.
 Iloperidone forms an active metabolite, P88, that has an in vitro receptor binding profile similar to the parent drug.

-FANAPT exhibits high (nM) affinity binding to serotonin 5-HT2Adopamine D2 and D3 receptors, and norepinephrine NE∞1 receptors (Ki values of 5.6, 6.3, 7.1, nM, respectively).
-FANAPT has moderate affinity for dopamine D4, serotonin 5-HT6 and 5-HT7receptors and norepinephrine NEα1 receptors (Ki values of 25, 43, 22, and 36 nM respectively), and low affinity for the serotonin 5HT1A, dopamine D1, and histamine H1 receptors (Ki values of 168, 216 and 473 nM, respectively).
-FANAPT has no appreciable affinity (Ki > 1000 nM) for cholinergic muscarinic receptors.
-FANAPT functions as an antagonist at the dopamine D2, D3, serotonin 5-HT1A and norepinephrine α1/α2C receptors.
-The affinity of the FANAPT metabolite P88 is generally equal or less than that of the parent compound.
-In contrast, the metabolite P95 only shows affinity for 5-HT2A (Ki value of 3.91) and the NEα1A, NEα1B, NEα1D, and NEα2C receptors (Ki values of 4.7, 2.7, 8.8 and 4.7 nM respectively).
+Iloperidone acts as an antagonist with high (nM) affinity binding to serotonin 5-HT2A dopamine D2 and D3 receptors, and norepinephrine NE∞1 receptors (Ki values of 5.6, 6.3, 7.1, and 0.36 nM, respectively).
+Iloperidone has moderate affinity for dopamine D4, and serotonin 5-HT6 and 5-HT7 receptors (Ki values of 25, 43, and 22, nM respectively), and low affinity for the serotonin 5-HT1A, dopamine D1, and histamine H1 receptors (Ki values of 168, 216 and 437 nM, respectively).
+Iloperidone has no appreciable affinity (Ki>1000 nM) for cholinergic muscarinic receptors.
+The affinit y of iloperidone metabolite P88 is generally equal to or less than that of the parent compound, while the metabolite P95 only shows affinity for 5-HT2A (Ki value of 3.91) and the NE∞1A, NE∞1B, NE∞1D, and NE∞2C receptors (Ki values of 4.7, 2.7, 8.8 and 4.7 nM respectively).

-The observed mean elimination half-lives for iloperidone, P88 and P95 in CYP2D6 extensive metabolizers (EM) are 18, 26 and 23 hours, respectively, and in poor metabolizers (PM) are 33, 37 and 31 hours, respectively.
-Steady-state concentrations are attained within 3-4 days of dosing.
+The observed mean elimination half-lives for iloperidone, P88 and P95 in CYP2D6 extensive metabolizers (EM) are 18, 26, and 23 hours, respectively, and in poor metabolizers (PM) are 33, 37 and 31 hours, respectively.
+Steady-state concentrations are attained within 3 -4 days of dosing.
 Iloperidone accumulation is predictable from single-dose pharmacokinetics.
 The pharmacokinetics of iloperidone is more than dose proportional.
-Elimination of iloperidone is mainly through hepatic metabolism involving two P450 isozymes, CYP2D6 and CYP3A4.
+Elimination of iloperidone is mainly through hepatic metabolism involving 2 P450 isozymes, CYP2D6 and CYP3A4.

-Iloperidone has an apparent clearance (clearance / bioavailability) of 47 to 102 L/h, with an apparent volume of distribution of 1340-2800 L. At therapeutic concentrations, the unbound fraction of iloperidone in plasma is ˜3% and of each metabolite (P88 and P95) it is ˜8%.
+Distribution: Iloperidone has an apparent clearance (clearance / bioavailability) of 47 to 102 L/h, with an apparent volume of distribution of 1340-2800 L. At therapeutic concentrations, the unbound fraction of iloperidone in plasma is ˜3% and of each metabolite (P88 and P95) it is ˜8%.

-Iloperidone is metabolized primarily by three biotransformation pathways: carbonyl reduction, hydroxylation (mediated by CYP2D6) and O-demethylation (mediated by CYP3A4).
-There are two predominant iloperidone metabolites, P95 and P88.
+Metabolism and Elimination: Iloperidone is metabolized primarily by 3 biotransformation pathways: carbonyl reduction, hydroxylation (mediated by CYP2D6) and O-demethylation (mediated by CYP3A4).
+There are 2 predominant iloperidone metabolites, P95 and P88.
 The iloperidone metabolite P95 represents 47.9% of the AUC of iloperidone and its metabolites in plasma at steady-state for extensive metabolizers (EM) and 25% for poor metabolizers (PM).
 The active metabolite P88 accounts for 19.5% and 34.0% of total plasma exposure in EM and PM, respectively.